mklimek1/my-docs/index.md

 # How Technical Writers can contribute to Open Source Software projects

-Technical writers can make valuable contributions to open source projects by creating and maintaining documentation that helps developers and users understand how to use the software.
-A well-written and comprehensive documentation can make a significant difference in the success of an open source project.

 Here’s how one may approach being a Technical Writer in an OSS projects

 [1.
 Plan](plan.md)